Intimacy issues should be discussed before it becomes a problem, yet they are rarely spoken of.

 Sex and chronic pain from fibromyalgia and autoimmune arthritis is tricky.

 Pain may make a simple caress feel like your lover is scrubbing your skin with a Brillo pad!
-Hip pain may make it difficult to walk afterwards and could impact your mobility for days.
+Hip pain may make it difficult to walk afterward.
+It could also impact your mobility for days.

 Another con to waiting until we feel better is that figuring out what that is.
 We will never feel 100%.
-So instead we need to figure out how much pain are we able to endure.
+Instead, we need to figure out how much pain are we able to endure.

 Pain teaches our brains to avoid activities that create pain.
 If you find yourself no longer initiating intimacy with your spouse, talk to them.
 Work out a schedule or way for them to ask without pressuring you.

 - Patients need to be aware that their sex drive and life may change

 - A referral and/or list of therapists who have experience working with chronic pain patients and intimacy issues.